-Nimbu shikanji or shikanjvi is a refreshing Indian drink made using lime juice, shikanji masala (a unique spice mix), and club soda.
-This Indian version of lemonade is super easy to make at home.
+Nimbu Shikanji (Masala Shikanji, Shikanjvi) is a refreshing Indian drink made using lime juice, shikanji masala powder (a unique spice mix), and club soda.
+This Indian version of lemonade is easy to make at home and gives instant relief from the scorching heat (vegan, gluten-free).

-Nimbu shikanji (shikanjvi) which can also be called an Indian lemonade is a refreshing drink made using lime juice, shikanji masala (a spicy spice mix), and water or club soda.
+Nimbu Shikanji (Masala Shikanji, Shikanjvi, Shikanjbeen), also called an Indian Spiced lemonade, is a refreshing drink made using lime juice, shikanji masala (a spicy spice mix), and water or club soda.

-It is very popular in the Northern part of India and some parts of Pakistan and is made in most households during summers.
-You will also find many street-side carts selling this refreshing drink in some of the North Indian states.
+It is a popular summer drink in North India, especially in Uttar Pradesh and some parts of Pakistan.
+You will also find many street-side carts selling this refreshing drink in large earthen pots during the hot summer months.

-I remember coming back home from school during summers and being handed a tall glass full of shikanji or aam panna to give instant relief to the body from the scorching heat outside.
-There was a pitcher of this summer cooler sitting in the fridge all summer to sip throughout the day.
+I remember coming home from school during summers and being handed a tall glass full of shikanjvi or aam panna to give instant energy and relief to the body from the scorching heat outside.
+A pitcher of this summer cooler sat in the fridge all summer to sip throughout the day.

-I am sharing my mom’s recipe to make shikanji in this post.
+I am sharing my mom’s masala shikanji recipe in this post.
 I am sure you will love it!

-Shikanji Masala: Lime juice is mixed with a spice mix which is also called Shikanji masala.
-This masala is made by roasting and grinding some everyday whole spices such as coriander seeds, cumin seeds, and black peppercorns.
-It is then mixed with chaat masala, black salt, and regular salt.
+Homemade Shikanji Masala Powder is made by roasting and grinding some everyday whole spices such as whole coriander seeds (dhaniya beej), cumin seeds (jeera), and whole black peppercorns (kali mirch).
+It is mixed with chaat masala, black salt, and regular salt.

 I always double or triple this spice mix recipe and store it in my pantry.
 It comes in handy whenever I want to make this drink.

-You can also use powdered jaggery or honey instead of sugar if you are looking for a healthier alternative.
+You can also use powdered jaggery, coconut sugar, or honey instead of sugar if you want a healthier alternative.

-Mint Leaves: It adds a very refreshing flavor.
+Mint Leaves: Fresh mint leaves add a very refreshing flavor.

-Water or Soda: If you like fizzy drinks, then top the shikanji with chilled club soda, otherwise water is fine too.
-Make sure to add a few ice cubes to the glasses to make the drink super chilled.
+Water or Soda: If you like fizzy drinks, top the nimbu shikanjvi with chilled club soda.
+Otherwise, water is fine too.
+Add a few ice cubes to the glasses to make the drink chilled.

-You can also use coca-cola, sprite, or ginger ale instead of water or club soda, to make a different variation.
+You can also use sparkling water, coca-cola, sprite, or ginger ale instead of water or club soda to make a different variation.
 I sometimes add chia seeds soaked in water to it too.

-Add 1 tablespoon cumin seeds, 1 teaspoon whole black peppercorns, and ½ teaspoon whole coriander seeds to a skillet and roast on medium heat until very slightly browned (2-3 minutes).
-Keep stirring them while roasting.
+to a skillet and roast on medium heat until very lightly browned (2-3 minutes).
+Stir continuously while roasting.

-Once roasted, add them to the small jar of a blender ( or a coffee grinder) along with 1 teaspoon chaat masala, 1 teaspoon black salt, and 1 teaspoon regular salt and blend to make a fine powder.
-Shikanji masala is ready.
+Once roasted, add them to the small jar of a mixer grinder (or a coffee grinder) along with

-Use as much as required and store the rest in an airtight container and use later.
+This measurement will give you shikanji masala powder enough to make 15-20 glasses of shikanjvi.
+Use as much as required, store the rest in an airtight container, and use later.

-Take a tall glasses and add 1 tablespoon lime juice to each glass.
-Now add 2 tablespoon powdered sugar to each glass and mix using a spoon until sugar is dissolved.
+Add 2 tablespoon granulated sugar to each glass and mix with a spoon until the sugar is dissolved.
 You can add more sugar if you like your drink sweeter.

-Add ½ teaspoon shikanji masala that we made earlier and a few fresh mint leaves to each glass.
+Add ½ teaspoon shikanvji masala that you made earlier and 2-3 fresh mint leaves to each glass.

 Add ice cubes as per your liking.